DiscipleTools/disciple-tools-multisite/README.md

 ## Purpose

 Running a multisite Disciple.Tools system has great advantages for organizations or multi-team efforts.
-It allows central management of updates for plugins and theme, cost economy of easily running hundreds Disciple Tools systems on one server with one database, and sharing single sign-on user accounts between sites on the same server.
+It allows central management of updates for plugins and theme, cost economy of easily running hundreds Disciple.Tools systems on one server with one database, and sharing single sign-on user accounts between sites on the same server.

 These hosting and management advantages come with a couple stresses for the Super Admin that this plugin addresses and